photodude/DualVNH5019MotorShieldMod3/README.md

 Version History
 ---------------
--   4.0.0-dualshields (2019-10-11): Fixes a number of problems with PWM for the default pins on Mega.
+-   Pre-release 4.0.0-dualshields (2019-10-11): BC break changes default pins.
+Fixes a number of problems with PWM for the default pins on Mega.
+More details in the release notes.
+-   3.1.0-dualshields (2019-10-13): Fixes a number of problems with motor 4 PWM.
 More details in the release notes.
 -   2019-03-28 Now officially in the Arduino Library Manager
 -   3.0.2-dualshields (2018-12-02): Fix default pins for motor 2 _CS4
 -   3.0.1-dualshields (2018-06-14): Fix Semver naming for Arduino Library Manager